 - Hilton Honors American Express Card – No-annual-fee Hilton Hotels credit card has no foreign transaction fees and plenty of Hilton point-earning opportunities.

-- Citizens Bank Cash Back Plus Mastercard – Another nice credit card offering a straight 1.5% cash back formula, which you can boost up even a bit higher based on card usage and/or having other accounts with the bank.
+- Citizens Bank Cash Back Plus Mastercard – Another nice credit card offering a straight 1.8% cash back on every single thing you buy — and no foreign transaction fees.

 - Capital One Venture One Rewards Card – Travel credit card gives you 1.25 “miles” per dollar charged to the card, with each point worth a penny when redeemed toward your travel purchases.
 Example: 10,000 points equals $100.
 (Note that Capital One also offers a Venture Rewards card that does have an annual fee, so be sure to get the correct one.)